|Location:||13 km von Wildalpen|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Kläfferquelle is one of the largest sources of drinking water in Europe.
 It was integrated into II Wiener Hochquellenleitung (2nd Vienna High Spings Aqueduct) in 1910.
 This drinking water pipe transports drinking water from the Hochschwab area in Styria to Vienna.
 A water protection area was established around the Brunngraben, Höllbach, Siebensee, Schreyerklamm and the Kläfferquelle.
 217 million liters of water are transported to Vienna every day.

-The Kläfferquelle is a karst spring, the production depends on the recharge in the catchment area, the reaction on snow melt or heavy rains is counted in hours or a few days.
-Also the spring produces dirty water with a high sediment content during maximum production.
+The Kläfferquelle is a karst spring, the yield depends on the recharge in the catchment area, the reaction on snow melt or heavy rains is counted in hours or a few days.
+Also, the spring produces dirty water with a high sediment content during maximum yield.
 At this time the spring is not used for drinking water.
 All the water is leaving the spring building through the overflow and the often dry riverbed below is full of impressive rapids.
-At those high water event a lot of small intermittend springs around the building also start to produce water and waterfalls with up to 70m height form.
+At those high water event a lot of small intermittent springs around the building also start to produce water and waterfalls with up to 70 m height form.

 The historic spring buildings and the 90 m long tunnel into the mountain, which collects the water from the cave behind, are open for tourists on special tours.
 Groups of minimum 10 persons can make a reservation at the Museum HochQuellenWasser.
 This is the new name of the Wasserleitungsmuseum Wildalpen which is also a Heritage and Parish museum inside a historic hammer mill.
 The guided tour includes the museum and the spring.